tunnel-snakes/Hearthstone-deck-builder/README.md

 # Hearthstone-deck-builder

-This is the HearthStone deckbuilder mobile application
+This is HearthCraft the Hearthstone deckbuilder mobile application

 Brought to you By:
 Alexander Beeksma